 For Width and Height, we add the label “Width” and “Height” to name the fields, and choose a data type of “single-line text”.
 We can add a description like “Please fill in the Width of the artwork in Inches”.
 We also set this field as “Value is required” so that the submitter cannot continue until a value is filled in.

-For Document colour and Output, the data type is a dropdown list.
+For Document color and Output, the data type is a dropdown list.
 We are going to give the submitter a list of options to choose from.

 Click on ” > ” next to “Data values” field property.
 In the next panel, enter the list of dropdown items, one per line.